Selling a House During Divorce in California–How-to Guide

 Do you have to sell your house in a divorce?

-Sometimes we are asked “can I be forced to sell my house in a divorce?”, and the answer is yes, under highly specific circumstances, you can.
-The court will likely, however, only be moved to force a sell in relation to financial reasons, such as for covering divorce-related legal fees, but generally, you can’t be forced to sell your house in a California divorce unless your spouse obtains a court order that compels you to do so.
+Sometimes, we are asked, “Can I be forced to sell my house in a divorce?”
+The answer is yes, under highly specific circumstances, you can.
+The court will likely, however, only be moved to force a sale for financial reasons, such as covering divorce-related legal fees.
+Generally, you can’t be forced to sell your house in a California divorce unless your spouse obtains a court order that compels you to do so.

-Selling the house before divorce is generally considered the easiest way to sell and the best option, but it requires teamwork on the part of you and your spouse, which is something that may be in short supply in the lead up to divorce.
+Selling the house before divorce is generally considered the easiest and best option, but it requires teamwork on the part of you and your spouse, which may be in short supply in the lead-up to divorce.

 Selling property during separation or prior to divorce still requires cooperation on the part of both of you, but if you’re going to sell the house at some point anyway, doing so at this juncture comes with significant advantages.